 Your program fee includes free access to the swimming pool, climbing gym, and fitness suite as well as discounted rates for classes at the Sally Borden Fitness and Recreation Centre.

 Enjoy special artist rates for ticketed performances or complimentary access to events.

 Fees & Financial Assistance

-Application fee: $65 for each individual or group application.
-Group members must pay an additional registration fee of $35 on acceptance.
+Application fee: $65 for each individual application.

-*Financial Aid of 100% of the Program Fee is available for this program.
+*Financial Aid of 100% of the program fee is available for this program.

 If you would like to be considered, please complete the Financial Aid section when uploading your supporting materials.

 Help fund your experience at Banff Centre!
 View a compiled list of national and international opportunities here.

 Investigative Journalism Intensive only accepts projects that are being written in English.